2024 Edition

 CA-GOV 3.03

-The organization collaborates with community members and persons served to advocate for issues of mutual concern consistent with the organization’s mission, such as:
+The organization collaborates with community members and persons served to address unmet needs in the community and advocate for issues of mutual concern consistent with the organization’s mission, such as:

 1. improvements to existing services;